A visitor writes,

 Jesus describes the problem:

 Mark 7: 14… "Hear Me, everyone, and understand: 15 "There is nothing that enters a man from outside which can defile him; but the things which come out of him, those are the things that defile a man...
 20 And He said, "What comes out of a man, that defiles a man.
 21 "For from within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, 22 "thefts, covetousness, wickedness, deceit, lewdness, an evil eye, blasphemy, pride, foolishness.
-23 "All these evil things come from within and defile a man.",
+23 "All these evil things come from within and defile a man."

 These temptations took place in the mind of Jesus; the tempter again being personified.
+The 3 kinds of temptations common to humanity are described by John:

+These are the temptations that all men and women experience in their lives.
+Jesus was no exception.
 Therefore, Jesus, experiencing these temptations in common with all of Adam’s descendants, would not allow himself to be called good.

+Nonetheless, Jesus did not succumb to temptation and lived a life without sin.
 Following his resurrection with the divine nature he is no longer subject to temptation.

+He is now ‘good’.
 This is the hope held out to us in the Gospel.

 I hope this helps.